AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md

 ---
 # Enable or disable fast releases for your organization

-Adobe Wworkfront has two models for releasing new features and updates.
+Adobe Workfront has two models for releasing new features and updates.
 You can choose whether to receive new functionality on a quarterly basis, or on a faster release schedule.

 Both models offer the same features and updates.
 The only difference is in the timing.